 Rome (in Italian: Roma) is the capital of Italy and of its Latium region.
-It is situated at an altitude of 14 m on the Tiber and Aniene rivers, near the Mediterranean Sea.
+It is situated at an elevation of 14 m on the Tiber and Aniene rivers, near the Mediterranean Sea.
 The Vatican City, a sovereign enclave within Rome, is the seat of the Roman Catholic Church and the home of the Pope.
 Rome is the largest city in Italy and it also is the largest among European capital cities, with an area of 1,290 square kilometers.
 Within the city limits, the population is about 2,550,000 (2004); almost 3.5 million live in the general area of Rome as represented by the province of Rome.

 In mythology, Rome was founded by Romulus, who, with his brother Remus, was brought up by a wolf.
 He killed his brother and became the first king of the city that took his name.
 In historical times, the civilization of ancient Rome originated in the 8th or 9th century BC, when northern tribes migrated to the Italian peninsula to settle around the River Tiber.
 For almost a thousand years, Rome was the most important city in the Western world and the largest city in the world, as the capital of the expansive Roman Empire.
 With the rise of Christianity, Rome became the center of the Roman Catholic Church and the home of the Popes.
 The slow decline of the Roman Empire heralded the beginning of the Middle Ages, but the city regained prominence as the political capital of Europe for several hundred years leading up to the Renaissance.
 Rome remains influential today, as the capital of Italy and as a major world class metropolis.